wesleykepke/ARIA_Plugin/README.md

 A local version of my senior project so I can experiment without causing catastrophic damage.

 This is just the ARIA plugin (all of the other WordPress files are not included here).

+The main repository for my senior project can be found at https://github.com/wesleykepke/ARIA.